kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 ENDIF

 IF current_phase == "ReadyForCreation" THEN
-    // Phase 3: Create pods with new revision up to desired replica count
+    // Phase 3: Create pods with new revision according to podManagementPolicy IF podManagementPolicy == OrderedReady THEN
-    // Create pods for missing ordinals 0 to replicas-1
+        // Create in ascending ordinal order; only create the next ordinal when predecessor is Running and Ready i = lowest ordinal in [0, replicas-1] such that pod i does not exist IF i is defined THEN
+            IF i == 0 OR (pod i-1 exists AND is Running and Ready) THEN create_pod(i, updateRevision)
+            ENDIF
+        ENDIF
+    ELSE
-    FOR i = 0 TO replicas-1:
+        // Parallel: create all missing pods at once FOR i = 0 TO replicas-1:
             IF pod with ordinal i does not exist THEN create_pod(i, updateRevision)
             ENDIF
         ENDFOR
+    ENDIF
     return // Reconcile again to check creation progress ENDIF